 If you’ve ever brought a new puppy home, you know how much fun it can be.
 Everything about them is cute — from the way they waddle around the house and tip over to the look on their face when they’re about to fall asleep — plus their paws smell like tortilla chips.
 But owning a puppy also leads to a million questions.
 You’ll wonder what’s okay to let them eat.
 (Grass?
 A little.
 Your roommate’s CBD gummies?
 Definitely not.)
 And just know that they’re gonna try to eat another animal’s poop.
 (It’s okay if you don’t catch them in time.
 They can handle it.)
 But one question you should know the answer to before bringing your dog home is what dog food you are going to feed them.

 If you have other dogs at home, you might assume it’s okay to feed your adult dogs and your puppy the same food.
 But according to Dr. Jamie Richardson, chief of staff at Small Door Veterinary in NYC, “Puppies have different dietary requirements compared to adult dogs.”
 They need higher levels of protein and certain vitamins and minerals.
 Because of this, Richardson recommends feeding them formulations specific to puppies until they are skeletally mature — around one year for small- and medium-breed dogs, or between 14 and 18 months in large- and giant-breed dogs.
 Still, even among the foods specifically made for puppies, there are hundreds of brands to choose from.
-So we asked Richardson and five other veterinarians to help us find the best of the bunch for all kinds of puppies.
+So we asked Richardson and six other veterinarians to help us find the best of the bunch for all kinds of puppies.

 “What to feed your puppy is a question I get almost every single day,” says Dr. Karie Anne Johnson, a mobile veterinarian and co-founder of VIP Vet Visit.
-She and the four other vets we spoke to all recommend choosing a puppy food that carries the AAFCO (Association of American Feed Control Officials) seal of approval, which means it has been thoroughly researched and tested for nutritional adequacy.
+She and the other vets we spoke to all recommend choosing a puppy food that carries the AAFCO (Association of American Feed Control Officials) seal of approval, which means it has been thoroughly researched and tested for nutritional adequacy.
 Richardson also suggests confirming that whatever food you buy says that the diet “meets the nutritional profiles for growth or all life stages.”

 Best food for large-breed puppies